Pregnancy in women with mitral stenosis

 IMPACT OF CARDIOVASCULAR CHANGES IN PREGNANCY IN WOMEN WITH MITRAL STENOSIS

-In mitral stenosis (MS), the stenotic mitral valve restricts diastolic left ventricular filling, resulting in an elevated transmitral gradient and left atrial pressure that are further increased by the physiologic hypervolemia and increased heart rate during pregnancy, thereby increasing the risk of pulmonary congestion or pulmonary edema.
+In mitral stenosis (MS), the stenotic mitral valve restricts diastolic left ventricular filling, resulting in an elevated transmitral gradient and left atrial pressure that are further increased by the physiologic hypervolemia and increased heart rate during pregnancy, thereby increasing the risk of pulmonary congestion or pulmonary edema (figure 1).
 The risk of pulmonary congestion remains during labor and delivery, as a result of uterine contraction during labor, and with the autotransfusion of venous return from the lower extremities as the emptied uterus is no longer impeding venous return.
 Increased atrial irritability and hypercoagulability associated with pregnancy, when combined with increased left atrial pressure, increase the risk of atrial fibrillation and left atrial thrombus formation.
 (See "Maternal cardiovascular and hemodynamic adaptations to pregnancy" and "Deep vein thrombosis in pregnancy: Epidemiology, pathogenesis, and diagnosis".)

 RELATIONSHIP BETWEEN SEVERITY OF MS AND IMPACT OF PREGNANCY

 There is a direct relationship between the severity of mitral stenosis (MS) and the risk of maternal and/or fetal complications [6-8].
-(See "Natural history of mitral stenosis" and "Echocardiographic evaluation of the mitral valve".)
+(See "Pathophysiology and natural history of mitral stenosis" and "Echocardiographic evaluation of the mitral valve".)
 There is an incremental increase in the frequency of maternal and fetal complications with increasing severity of MS (table 1).
 While those with moderate or severe stenosis represent the higher risk group, elevated event rates are seen in those with even mild MS, reflecting the effects of the 30 to 50 percent increase in cardiac output superimposed on a mildly stenotic valve .
 History of cardiac complications (including pulmonary edema, arrhythmias, transient ischemic attacks, or stroke) prior to pregnancy and poor baseline maternal functional class are additional risk factors for maternal cardiac complications during pregnancy [1,8].
 In the presence of obstetric risk factors (including extremes of maternal age, smoking), the presence of maternal MS confers a risk of perinatal complications .